-It’s time for business to be in meta.
+It’s time for business to be in meta (and I don't mean the metaverse).
 To build more intentionally.
 Moving slower to make things (and not fast to break things).
 Producing within the boundaries of what this planet can support.

-Where instead of ship dates and rapid iteration driving every unintentional decision, there is a real consideration for what kind of company you're building and the impact it will have.
+Where instead of ship dates and rapid iteration driving every unintentional decision, there is a real consideration for what kind of company we are building and the impact it will have.

 For far too long business strategy has internalised the product developer’s MO of ‘thinking in beta’: “building the plane as we’re flying it”, “fake it till we make it”, “test and learn”, “just ship it”.
 This has advantages as well as serious drawbacks.

-From fake news to disposable culture, we are now living with a series of unintended consequences caused by Minimum Viable Products.
+From fake news to disposable fashion, we are now living with a series of unintended consequences caused by Minimum Viable Products.

 The stakes have never been higher.
 The new decade’s emerging technologies - artificial intelligence, synthetic biology, advanced material sciences - are much stranger, and their applications in our lives more fundamental.